 Discipline?
 Or something else?

 People tell me that they’re amazed at my discipline and my motivation.
 But the truth is that I don’t have exceptional discipline or motivation.
-What I do have is some good habits.
+What I do have are some good habits.

-Those habits have led me to success in many areas and help me to fell well and balanced in my everyday life despite the constant challenges of motherhood.
+Those habits have led me to success in many areas and help me to feel well and balanced in my everyday life despite the constant challenges of motherhood.

 See, if you can harness the power of habit, you don’t need to have nearly as much discipline or motivation to do what you know you should do.
 You’ll just do it because that’s what you do.